Shotts: Geography

 Shotts is south of the M8 in North Lanarkshire between Wishaw and Harthill.
 Historically the Shotts Iron Works were between Calderhead, source of the South Calder Water, and Stane.
 Shotts parish was originally made up of five villages: Dykehead, Calderside, Stane, Springhill and Torbothie; all growing up around the old coach roads between Glasgow and Edinburgh that expanded and merged during the 18th and 19th centuries following the growth in mining.

 Nearby is Kirk o' Shotts transmitting station.

 Knowhoble Hill

-Knowhoble Hill, lying beside Teilling Burn, was the site of adwelling belonging to the Cleland (Clevland) family.
+Knowhoble Hill, lying beside Teilling Burn, was the site of a dwelling belonging to the Cleland (Clevland) family.